Wonder what languages are spoken in Switzerland?

-About 11 percent of the population or around 950,000 Swiss speak High German at home, but many of them are immigrants from Austria and of course Germany.
+About 11% of the population or around 950,000 Swiss speak High German at home, but many of them are immigrants from Austria and of course Germany.
 Standard German is the first foreign language Swiss Germans learn in school.

 Swiss German is the most dominant language in the cities of Zurich and Bern, which are the largest city and the country’s de facto capital, respectively, though Bern has French as an official language.

-French speakers make up around 22 percent of the Swiss population, or about 1.5 million residents.
-Unlike Swiss German with its many dialects, the standard Swiss French and French as it’s spoken in France are very similar with minor differences.
-French in Switzerland tends to have a slower pace, a different accent, variants and variations for words and phrases, and a unique antique quality.
+French speakers make up around 22 percent of the Swiss population or about 1.5 million residents.
+Unlike Swiss German with its many dialects, the standard Swiss-French and French as it’s spoken in France are very similar with minor differences.
+French in Switzerland tends to have a slower pace, a different accent, variants and variations for words and phrases, and unique antique quality.